laravel-auto-presenter/laravel-auto-presenter/README.md

 [![Build Status](https://travis-ci.org/ShawnMcCool/laravel-auto-presenter.svg?branch=master)](https://travis-ci.org/ShawnMcCool/laravel-auto-presenter)

-# Laravel Auto Presenter 3.0.0 beta
+# Laravel Auto Presenter

 This package automatically decorates objects bound to views during the view render process.

-## Beta Concerns
+## Version 3 Beta Concerns

+The purpose of the 3.0 major version was to drop a lot of the functionality of earlier versions.
+Then, incrementally we'll solve each problem as they come up.
+All-in-all we believe that the solutions for most presentation concerns are very rudimentary.
+If new concerns are raised, we'd like a chance to architect a solution that supports a solid separation of concerns.

-Currently, we're trying to decide if there's a reason at all to implement ArrayAccess.
-Please chime in on the issues if you have a strong opinion.
+- Currently, we're trying to decide if there's a reason at all to implement ArrayAccess.

+Please chime in on the issues if you have a strong opinions.

 ## Upgrading from version 2 to 3

+First of all, we recommend not doing this until it's out of beta.

-Version 3 now properly supports and requires Laravel 4.2.x.
+* Version 3 now properly supports and requires Laravel 4.2.x.
 This was recently causing builds to fail.
+* PHP 5.5 is now a requirement for version 3

 ## Upgrading from version 1 to 2